iterating/placenotes/readme.md

 - [ ] That Malbec wine Dad loves
 - [ ] Paper towels (we're almost out!)
 Note from Sarah: Don't forget to use the new membership card!"

+You'll have access to the information you need to remember, right when you arrive.

 This is Placenotes - your messages and notes, exactly where and when you need them.